 The following modelling principles have guided and informed the development of the CIDOC CRM.

+Reality and Knowledge bases (identifiers versus things ad appellation attached o identifiers)

 Monotonicity

 Because the CRM’s primary role is the meaningful integration of information in an Open World, it aims to be monotonic in the sense of Domain Theory.
 That is, the existing CRM constructs and the deductions made from them must always remain valid and well-formed, even as new constructs are added by extensions to the CRM.